jsiek/abstract-binding-trees/README.md

 because the lambda brings a variable into scope.
 Consider the following substitution.

-    σ ≡ M₀ • M₁ • …
+    σ ≡ M₀ • M₁ • M₂ • …

 To transport this substitution across a lambda abstraction, we need to do two things.
 First, inside the lambda, the de Bruijn index 0 is bound to the lambda's parameter, and should not be changed by the substitution.
-So index 0 of the new substitution should map to 0.
+So index 0 of the new substitution should map to 0 and index 1, 2, and so on should map to M₀, M₁, M₂, and so on.
-Second, as the substitution σ moves over the lambda, each of the `Mᵢ` terms moves further away from the bindings of its free variables.
-Thus, to make sure the free variables in `Mᵢ` still point to the appropriate bindings, they all need to incremented by one.
-The library defines the shift operator, written `↑ k`, that adds `k` to every free variable in a term.
+Second, as the substitution σ moves over the lambda, each of the `Mᵢ` terms moves further away from the bindings of their free variables.
+Thus, to make sure the free variables in each `Mᵢ` still point to the appropriate bindings, they all need to be incremented by one.
+The library defines a shift operator, written `↑ k`, that adds `k` to every free variable in a term.
 Putting these two actions together, the library defines a function named `exts` that transports a substitution σ across one lambda abstraction.